Travels from: New South Wales

 2013 RAW Comedy Finalist, Writer and Performer

 Categories: Comedians, MCs & Hosts

 Full Presenter Profile & Bio

-Writer, performer and comedian, Becky Lucas is one of most exciting voices on the Australian comedy scene and is commanding worldwide attention.
+As a writer, performer and stand-up comedian, Becky is one of the most exciting voices on the Australian comedy scene.

 In 2013, Becky gained recognition as a stand-up comedian and performer by exploding onto the comedy scene as a Raw Comedy finalist.
 Since then, she has been commanding worldwide attention.
 The following year, she was chosen for “The Comedy Zone” at the prestigious Melbourne International Comedy Festival, where the next wave of big names in Australian comedy is discovered and showcased.
 Her debut solo show in 2015, “Hightide”, was performed to sell-out crowds and received rave reviews.

 Since then, Becky has performed solo shows to sold-out crowds across Australia and abroad.
 In 2017, Becky toured across Australia and New Zealand, performing her show “Little Bitch”.
 She then ventured overseas and made her Edinburgh Fringe Debut in 2018.
 That same year, Becky performed her solo show live at the Sydney Opera House as part of the Just for Laughs Sydney Festival.
 Her 2019 show, “Um, Support Me?!”, was a success.
 Becky rounded off the tour performing alongside some of the biggest names of comedy at Montreal’s Just For Laughs Festival, the world’s largest comedy event.